ethereum/sourcify/ui/README.md

 ## Building with Docker

-The `Dockerfile` installs,builds and serves the project on a minimal nginx container.
+The `Dockerfile` installs, builds and serves the project on a minimal nginx container.

 Again, don't forget to provide the environment variables in `.env.production` or `.env` ([CRA docs on env vars](https://create-react-app.dev/docs/adding-custom-environment-variables/)).